 It is important to take the steps necessary to keep your retainer in good condition.
 Bacteria can accumulate in the mouth, which often cause damage to the teeth.
 It is important to ensure that your retainer is clean and well-maintained to ensure that it is sanitary and capable of keeping your teeth straightened effectively.
 Ensure that you rinse your retainer in cold water before and after use.
 If you have a permanent retainer, you will need to follow the same processes to clean them as you did with braces.
 Store your removable retainer in a plastic case whenever it is not in use.
 You should never place a retainer in hot water, as this can cause it to shrink.
 You will also need to wash your retainer with a specialized cleaner every few months.
 Ensure that you keep your retainer away from pets, as this is one of the leading causes of damage to retainers.

 Here at Bailey Orthodontics, we are passionate about straightening your smile and keeping it that way.
 To meet these ends, it is likely that you will be required to wear a retainer following your orthodontic treatment.
-To learn more about how to keep your smile straight and beautiful, contact our office at Bailey Orthodontics today!
+To learn more about how to keep your smile straight and beautiful, contact our office in Bountiful, UT at Bailey Orthodontics today!